 Identifying human factors in process design was a concept originally used in the field of engineering.
 The term 'user-centered design' was coined by Donald Norman in the late 1980s.
 (2) This technique prioritizes the “relevant characteristics of a user throughout the design of a product or system” (2), entailing a search for system vulnerabilities rather than individual human errors and other less actionable root causes.
 (4)

-It is neither feasible nor desirable to complete an RCA following every occurrence report.
-For example, one 600-bed private hospital generates 15,000 occurrence reports annually—an impossible number to investigate with RCA given that the process takes more than 20 person-hours and over $8000 to complete.
+It is neither feasible nor desirable to complete an RCA following every incident report.
+For example, one 600-bed private hospital generates 15,000 incidents reports annually—an impossible number to investigate with RCA given that the process takes more than 20 person-hours and over $8000 to complete.
 (5)

 To improve efficiency, leadership teams in healthcare are now focusing on designing human-centered approaches to root cause analysis: